Creation of Kairos

 The third Kairos program, Kairos Torch, had its first weekend in September of 1997 at a youth facility in Oklahoma.
 Kairos Torch was developed uniquely to address young people (25 and under) experiencing incarceration through one-to-one volunteer mentoring.

-Today Kairos Inside, Kairos Outside and Kairos Torch are supported by a staff of 12 and have over 30,000 volunteers donating more than three (3) million hours of service each year.
+Today Kairos Inside, Kairos Outside, and Kairos Torch are supported by a staff of 12 and have more than 30,000 volunteers donating three (3) million hours of service each year.

-These volunteers serve in over 400 correctional institutions and 86 communities in 37 states and 9 countries: Costa Rica, Australia, Canada, Dominican Republic, Honduras, Nicaragua, Peru, South Africa and the United Kingdom.
+These volunteers serve in more than 400 correctional institutions and 86 communities in 37 states and 9 countries: Costa Rica, Australia, Canada, Dominican Republic, Honduras, Nicaragua, Peru, South Africa and the United Kingdom.